39 Baby Names From The 1950s That Deserve A Comeback

 Not a fan of Fred?
 That's OK.
 Skip the super formal moniker for a cute nickname that works as a full name with Freddie.
 You already know it's a popular '50s choice, but it also means "peaceful ruler" and isn't mega popular right now.
 My husband agrees with me that it's a super cute name, which is unheard of, so maybe you should snag it immediately.
 Bonus points?
 It can be great for a boy or a girl.

 Whether you want to call her Ronnie or Vera, Veronica is super versatile and lovely.
 In the 1950s, there were 17,620 baby girls given the name, and it's remained fairly popular ever since.
-Nameberry noted that it means "she who brings victory; true image" which is pretty boss if you ask me.
+The name Veronica also means "she who brings victory; true image" which is pretty boss if you ask me.

 I know, I know.
 Rachel has been around forever, but to be honest, the people I know with the name were all born in the '80s and early '90s, so it's time to give it a facelift.
 It was popular in the '50s, too, and is a sweet biblical choice if that's something you're looking for.

 Oh man, how fun is Rex?
 In the '50s, there were 13,494 baby boys with the name, but it's been slowly coming back.
-The name means "king," which is pretty great, but Nameberry noted that it can also be a girl option if you're looking for an extra unique flair.
+The name means "king," which is pretty great, but it can also be a girl option if you're looking for an extra unique flair.
+It sounds so spunky.

 If you're a '90s Nickelodeon kid, Arnold may already hold a special place in your heart, but in the '50s, it was just a popular baby boy name with 13,191 babes being given the moniker.
 The name also means "ruler, strong as an eagle," which is way better than "football head."